TheLovinator1/FeedVault.se/README.md

 ## Contact

 For any inquiries or support, please create an issue on GitHub.

-## Development

-- I use [goose](https://github.com/pressly/goose) and [sqlc](https://github.com/sqlc-dev/sqlc) for database migrations and queries.
-  - To create a new migration, run `goose create <migration_name> sql`.
-Then, edit the file in `sql/schema/<date>_<migration_name>.sql` and run `goose up` to apply the migration.
-    - You will have to install `goose` first.
-See the [Goose documentation](https://pressly.github.io/goose/installation/).
-    - You will also have to install `sqlc`.
-See the [sqlc documentation](https://docs.sqlc.dev/en/latest/overview/install.html).
-    - You have to set some environment variables for this.
-See [.vscode/settings.json](.vscode/settings.json) for local development.
-  - To generate new queries, run `sqlc generate`.

 Thank you for using FeedVault!
 Happy archiving!